-On the banks of beautiful Loch Fyne sits Inveraray, the capital of Argyll and the ancestral home to the Duke of Argyll.
+On the banks of beautiful Loch Fyne sits Inveraray, the ancestral home to the Duke of Argyll.
 A busy hub for exploring the banks of the loch, and enroute to Oban and the Kintyre Peninsula, with a beautiful castle, bustling pubs, and a gorgeous waterside setting, Inveraray is well worth a visit.
-Here are the best things to do in Inveraray.
+Read on for our guide to the best things to do in Inveraray.

 This post uses affiliate links.